-Elina Lex is a researcher and media artist working at the intersection of XR technologies, digital storytelling, environmental humanities, and sensory anthropology.
+Elina Lex is a researcher, media artist, and cultural technologist working at the intersection of extended reality technologies (XR) and digital storytelling.

-Her practice engages immersive media formats across heritage, archives, and public anthropology, bridging physical and digital spaces.
-She explores how extended and virtual reality (XR/VR) can support critical, sensory, and accessible forms of cultural storytelling and reuse.
-Her PhD research-creation project examined immersive XR storytelling, digital archiving, and critical vitual heritage.
-As part of this work, she developed a place-based VR experience exploring landscape transformation, heritage storytelling, and climate futures on the Chignecto Isthmus region of Canada,
+Her work engages across disciplines of digital archives, heritage, environmental humanities, and public anthropology.
+Bridging physical and digital spaces, she explores how extended and virtual reality can support critical, sensory, and accessible forms of cultural storytelling.
+Her recent PhD project explored immersive storytelling through a place-based VR experience exploring landscape transformation, archival and heritage storytelling, and climate futures on the Chignecto Isthmus region of Canada.

 She has a PhD in Communication Studies from Concordia University, Montreal and is an active researcher at the Immersive Storytelling Studio at the Milieux Institute for Arts, Culture and Technology.